National Lottery Day - July 17

 National Lottery Day

-• Nevada became the first U.S. state to legalize gambling in the 1930s.
+• Nevada was the first U.S. state to legalize wide-scale gambling in the 1930s, setting the stage for Las Vegas as a major gaming center.

 National Lottery Day is observed on July 17 each year.